 Our model creates revenue while purchasing the buildings and all the details are handled, so investors simply collect quarterly checks.
 The owners of Tepuy Properties are also investors in each project, so we constantly work to create value and share in all the ups and downs.

-Commercial properties on the average have higher returns and higher risks.
+Commercial properties on average have higher returns and higher risks.
 Their advantages are that you have higher quality tenants, longer term leases, and more predictable income.
 Also, most are NNN (triple net) which means that the taxes, insurance, and maintenance costs are passed on to the tenants.

 Contact us in case you have other questions or require further information.